robenkleene/design-references/lightroom/lightroom-cc.md

 ## Mobile

-- Tap to compare to original photo
+- Tap and hold to compare to original photo
 - Undo and redo arrows are near the top on iPad

 ## Creative Cloud Sync